 If your children need health coverage, they may be eligible for the Children's Health Insurance Program (CHIP).
-If they qualify, you won't have to buy a Marketplace plan to cover them.
+If they qualify, you won't have to buy an insurance plan to cover them.

 CHIP provides low-cost health coverage to children in families that earn too much money to qualify for Medicaid.
 In some states, CHIP covers parents and pregnant women.
 Each state offers CHIP coverage, and works closely with its state Medicaid program.